kepler16/gx.cljc/docs/docs/01-intro.md

 To start using GX you need two things:
 - Graph configuration (**config**) - contains signal definitions
-- Graph itself - contains nodes of our state machine
+- The graph itself - contains nodes of our state machine
 ### Graph Configuration

 **Config** is a simple map with **signals**.
 Here we define two signals `:my/start` and `:my/stop`: